philipturner/swift-colab/Documentation/MagicCommands.md

 ## Execution Behavior

 Before executing a code block, the kernel extracts (almost\*) all magic commands and executes them in the order they appear.
 The commands are oblivious to the surrounding Swift code.
 In contrast, a Python notebook executes Shell commands according to the control flow of their surrounding code.
-For example, this code in a Swift notebook:
+This code in a Swift notebook:

-> \*`%include` is an exception to this rule.

 ```swift
 for _ in 0..<2 {